dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 Now we can compute the urls and modified timestamps that are in the database:

 ```
-$all(db, table) // please use a native distinct query for large datasets
+$all(db, table).{'url': url, 'modified': modified} // please use a native distinct query for large datasets
 ```

 The platform offers the etlSync function that computes the set of URLs that must be loaded